Ethorf/not-your-thoughts/readme.md

 ## Installation

-Run npm install in the client, server, and root directory You'll need to have the .env file in the `./server` directory
+Run npm install in the client, server, and root directory You'll need to have the .env file in the root directory

 ## Usage